gulpsome/beverage/README.md

 similar across projects, as well as a `dev` task that runs the above and perhaps some other tasks in parallel...

-All of the above are optional, but there would be no use of beverage if none of the projects listed are enabled, or configured.
+All of the above are optional, yet there would be no use of beverage if none of these projects are enabled by configuration, these or the so far few others not listed up-front.
+Make your own beverage.
+Read on to find out what could be in it.

-Beverage is all about improving your `gulp` experience with little to no effort.

 ### Ecosystem [![The Ready Column](https://badge.waffle.io/gulpsome/beverage.png?label=ready&title=Urgent)](http://waffle.io/gulpsome/beverage)